 ENG 394: Special Topics, Jane Austen Inc.

-ENG 207: History of English Literature I
+ENG 207: Introduction to British Literature and Culture I

 ENG 101: Literature and Composition, “Americans in Paris”